fis/aoc/docs/2023-notes.md

   - Otherwise, we have found the cut. $|S|$ is size of one of the partitions, and $|T| = |V| - |S|$ is the other.

-It would be relatively simple to find the specific cut edges as well after the above, by locating the edges in $p_1$ and $p_2$ that have their endpoints in the two different partitions.
-However, we can also use the following procedure (my first solution for this puzzle), which is slightly less efficient (3.3 vs 1.2 milliseconds) but more directly locates the three cut edges $(e_1, e_2, e_3)$:
+The above algorithm would fail if the set of edges $p_1 \cup p_2$ is a cut.
+It doesn't seem to happen in practice with shortest paths, but I haven't exactly proven it couldn't.
+So there's also the following fallback option, which is slightly less efficient (3.3 vs 1.2 milliseconds on the puzzle input), but should never fail as it never removes more than 3 edges at a time:

 - Find the shortest path $p_1$ between $s$ and $t$.
 Again, one of the cut edges must be on the path $p_1$.